 In SS, the jitter fraction defines a uniform distribution in cumulative normal space +/- the jitter fraction from the initial value (in cumulative normal space).
 The normal distribution for each parameter, for this purpose, is defined such that the minimum bound is at 0.001, and the maximum at 0.999 of the cumulative distribution.
-If the jitter faction and original initial value are such that a portion of the uniform distribution goes beyond 0.0001 or 0.9999 of the cumulative normal, that portion beyond those bounds is reset at one-tenth of the way from the bound to the original initial value.
+If the jitter faction and original initial value are such that a portion of the uniform distribution goes beyond 0.001 or 0.999 of the cumulative normal, the new value is set to one-tenth of the way from the bound to the original initial value.